• Home

 Reading Guide

-Together, these two readings will introduce you to the idea of cognition as a kind of problem solving, and to the computational theory of mind, which is the topic of Unit 2.
-The first half of the Pinker chapter walks you through the challenges involved in designing a thinking robot.
+The first half of the chapter by Pinker walks you through the challenges involved in designing a thinking robot.
 This will give you a concrete sense of the kind of problems which cognitive scientists think the human brain solves.
-The second half of the chapter is more difficult: it describes the key commitments of the computational theory of mind, and begins to talk about how it is related to the brain.
+The second half of the chapter describes the key commitments of the computational theory of mind, and begins to talk about how it is related to the brain.

 • the robot challenge --- what is "the robot challenge"? what is the relationship between designing a robot and discovering the structure of the mind?